twrecked/hass-aarlo/README.md

     - ding
 ```

-Items on the `monitored_conditions` list are optional.
+Items on the `monitored_conditions` can be one or more of the following:

 * `motion` fires when a camera, doorbell or light detects motion.
 * `sound` fires when a camera detects a sound.